mortgages

 Life doesn’t always go according to plan, and financial setbacks can affect anyone.
 Whether you've experienced missed payments, defaults, County Court Judgments (CCJs), or even bankruptcy, it doesn’t necessarily mean homeownership is out of reach.

-While some high-street lenders prefer applicants with flawless credit histories, there are specialist lenders who understand that credit problems don’t define your future and are willing to offer mortgage solutions designed specifically for people with adverse credit.
+While some high-street lenders prefer applicants with flawless credit histories, there are specialist lenders who understand that credit problems don’t define your future.

 What Is an Adverse Credit Mortgage?